 She met her husband, Wallace, at a horse show and their daughter’s first word was “horse.”
 Are you seeing a theme here?

 Her first novel, a thriller, Turkmen Captives, was published in 2015.
-Her second novel, a cozy mystery, Dead on the Trail came out in 2016.
+It was reissued as Desert Tail in 2018 by Blue Fortune Enterprises.
+A sequel to this novel, Tangled Tail was released in 2018.
+Her second novel, a cozy mystery, Dead on the Trail, came out in 2016, with a sequel, Dead in the Loft, published in 2020.

 When not writing, reading or horsing around, Williamson enjoys grandparenting, gardening, travel, museums, swimming and volunteering through Faith in Action.
 Along with her husband and Labradoodle, Susan lives in Williamsburg, VA.